kathien89/laravel-easy-attachments/readme.md

-# Laravel Stapler Images
+# Laravel Easy Attachments

-This Laravel 5 package builds upon [codesleeve/laravel-stapler](https://github.com/CodeSleeve/laravel-stapler) and takes a different approach to attachment storage by storing attachments in a single table.
-Besides this normalized approach to attachment storage, it also handles images and image sizes.
+Laravel Easy Attachments makes it attaching images and files to Eloquent models a breeze.
+When an image is attached to a model, Laravel Easy Attachments will pre-generate multiple image sizes, optionally cropping or maintaining aspect ratio, and store them wherever you want - even on a cloud provider like S3.

-There are several benefits to storing your attachments in a single table:
+Attachments are managed in a single database table and duplicate attachments are handled efficiently.

-* Easier mainteannce - no additional migrations needed when new attachments are added
-* Utilities and Laravel commands to handle attachments do not need to know specific column mames
-* Normalized data is more organized and searchable
+Laravel Easy attachments stands on the shoulders of giants.
+Gratitude in particular to [codesleeve/laravel-stapler](https://github.com/CodeSleeve/laravel-stapler) and [codesleeve/stapler](https://github.com/CodeSleeve/stapler).

+## Features

-* Avoids duplication of images
+* Easily attach images to Eloquent models `$user->avatarImage->setSourceUrl('http://img.wennermedia.com/480-width/rick-astley-fafdb413-f264-4d61-8671-6c93bda94591.jpg')`
+* Automatically generate various thumbnail sizes so you can do things like: `$user->avatarImage->urlFor('thumb')` and `$user->avatarImage->urlFor('large')`
+* All attachments stored in a single, normalized table
+* Background queue support like `$user->avatarImage->queue('...url...')`

 ## Setup

 Install

-    composer require benallfree/laravel-stapler-images
+    composer require benallfree/laravel-easy-attachments

 Add the service providers to `config/app.php`

-    BenAllfree\LaravelStaplerImages\LaravelStaplerImagesServiceProvider::class,
+    BenAllfree\LaravelEasyAttachments\ServiceProvider::class,
     Codesleeve\LaravelStapler\Providers\L5ServiceProvider::class,

 Optionally add an alias for the `\Image` and `\Attachment` classes in `config/app.php`

-    'Image' => BenAllfree\LaravelStaplerImages\Image::class,
+    'Image' => BenAllfree\LaravelEasyAttachments\Image::class,
-    'Attachment' => BenAllfree\LaravelStaplerImages\Attachment::class,
+    'Attachment' => BenAllfree\LaravelEasyAttachments\Attachment::class,

 Publish the config

-    php artisan vendor:publish
+    php artisan vendor:publish --tag=laravel-easy-attachments

 Take a look at the config files in `config/laravel-stapler`.
 If you're not familiar with the config files, see the [basic Stapler config docs](https://github.com/CodeSleeve/stapler/blob/master/docs/configuration.md).
-I add `images.php` where you can control settings for this package.
+Look for `easy-attachments.php` where you can control settings for this package.
 In particular, if you want to adjust the name of the table and the sizes of images created, you can do it here.
+Because Laravel Easy Attachments relies upon Laravel Stapler for other settings, it made sense to store our config file with Laravel Stapler.

 I like this setting for `config/laravel-stapler/filesystem.php`